SophieDeBenedetto/stream_chat/blog.md

 For each item in the list, this iteration creates a three-tuple where the first element is the result of invoking the `dom_id` function for the given item.
 So, we end up with tuples in which the first element is something like `"messages-52"`, and so on.

-[**/Aside**]
+[**/Deep Dive**]

-LiveView uses the DOM id of each stream item to track that item and allow us to edit the item, delete the item, and prepend or append new items to the list.
+LiveView uses the DOM id of each stream item to track that item and allow us to edit and delete the item.
 LiveView needs this DOM id to be attached to the HTML element that contains the stream item because stream data is not stored in socket assigns after the initial render.
 So, LiveView must be able to derive all the information it needs about the item and its position in the stream from the rendered HTML itself.

-We're attaching the DOM id to each div produced by the iteration in our `:for` directive.
+We attach the DOM id to each div produced by the iteration in our `:for` directive.
 Here's another look at that code:

 ```html
 <div :for={{dom_id, message} <- @messages} id={dom_id}>